 Use the fishing gears that will cause the least backlash.
-A short fishing rod will give you more control over the backlash than the long one.
+A short fishing rod will give you more control over the backlash than a long one.
 Plus, use monofilament as your line as this type of line has the least chance of causing a backlash.

 Again, don’t use very light lures as it will not pull the line towards it.
-Heavier lures will pull the line with it that prevents backlash.
+Heavier lures will pull the line with it prevents backlash.

 Adjust the Brake System

 As the reels come with the brake control system, take full advantage of it.
 Adjust the brake to a certain level so that it doesn’t break the line loose.
-Almost all the modern reels come with a brake adjustment system.
+Almost all modern reels come with a brake adjustment system.

 Short Distance Practice

 If you are a beginner, then try fishing in short distances.
 Don’t throw the lure and line to a greater distance that may cause instant backlash for you.
-Make sure you master your control over the line in short distances, so get ready for the long-distance fishing.
+Make sure you master your control over the line in short distances, so get ready for long-distance fishing.

 Use The Wind